ece362-purdue/proton-labs/lab0-intro/README.md

     <img src="images/bb-layout.jpg" style="margin: 1em 0; width: 45vw; max-width: 500px">
 </div>

 Typically, boards like this will be a little hard to get into (and out of) a breadboard, but you should not have to remove it once it's in there for the rest of the course.
-When reinserting your Proton board, be careful to push down on the buttons, and not delicate components on the board.
+When reinserting your Proton board, be careful to push down on the buttons, and not the other delicate components on the board.
 For the debugger, you may need to push down on the edges.
 Be careful not to push down on the portion with no pins, as there is no support there and it may snap off the Proton board.

 Next, connect two wires: one from each of the 3V3 pins to the power rails, and one from each of the GND pins to the ground rails of your breadboard, as well as the PGND pins on the debugger.
 Use the labels on the pins, but if they're too small for you to read, you can also use this [pinout diagram](https://ece362-purdue.github.io/proton-labs/assets/Proton%20Pinout%20Diagram.pdf).